Dictionarry-Hub/database/README.md

 # Dictionarry Database Repository

-This repository contains the database configurations and backups used by the Dictionarry project, supporting both the Profilarr tool and the Dictionarry website.
+This repository contains the database configurations and collections used by the Dictionarry project, supporting both the Profilarr tool and the Dictionarry website.

 ## Overview